coding-to-music/terraform-cloudflare-prometheus-grafana/README.md

 The exporter container is up and running

-Now that we have the exporter up and running, we can test that it is working correctly by hitting the metrics endpoint http://<your DSM IP/hostname>:9091/metrics.
+Now that we have the exporter up and running, we can test that it is working correctly by hitting the metrics endpoint `http://<your DSM IP/hostname>:9091/metrics`.
 If everything is correct, we should see some metrics ready to be consumed by Prometheus, which is what we need to start up next.

-First, let's save the prometheus.yml configuration file we described above somewhere on our DSM.
+First, let's save the `prometheus.yml` configuration file we described above somewhere on our DSM.
 I usually create a folder for each container I am running and place all the related files there.

-We will be using the prom/prometheus image we downloaded earlier.
+We will be using the `prom/prometheus` image we downloaded earlier.
 For this basic setup, there isn't much to set up.
-We just need to map our configuration file from the path on the Synology to /etc/prometheus/prometheus.yml (which is where it will be expected in the container).
+We just need to map our configuration file from the path on the Synology to `/etc/prometheus/prometheus.yml` (which is where it will be expected in the container).

 The Prometheus data will be persisted in a volume that is automatically created with the container.
 For production deployments, the documentation recommends using a named volume instead, but for our purposes, this will be more than enough.

-By default, Prometheus will run on port 9090.
+By default, Prometheus will run on port `9090`.
 If that works for you, you can just start the container on the host network, otherwise map a different port on the host side.

 Once you started the container, you can head to http://<your DSM IP/hostname>:9090/targets: if everything looks good, you should reach Prometheus's web interface.
-The Targets page will show you what is being scraped and in our case, we should see some statistics about our only target so far, the exporter.
-Make sure the State is UP meaning they can talk to each other 😎.
+The `Targets` page will show you what is being scraped and in our case, we should see some statistics about our only target so far, the exporter.
+Make sure the `State` is `UP` meaning they can talk to each other 😎.

+![Grafana screenshot](https://github.com/coding-to-music/terraform-cloudflare-prometheus-grafana/blob/main/images/image-4.avif?raw=true)

 Prometheus Web UI: Targets

 As you can see, you can use Prometheus's Web UI to inspect the metrics.
 However, it will be much easier to set up some swanky dashboards with Grafana!

-![Grafana screenshot](https://github.com/coding-to-music/terraform-cloudflare-prometheus-grafana/blob/main/images/image-4.avif?raw=true)

 ## Add Prometheus as a Grafana Data Source